FREE INITIAL CONSULT

 If you and your spouse have a valid prenuptial or postnuptial agreement, you still can be served with divorce pleadings.
 These agreements aren’t immune to being thrown out in court or ignored if the case goes to trial.

-When Should I Respond?
+When should I respond?

 You only have 20 days to respond after being served.
 This puts you at a huge disadvantage as your spouse had 90 days to prepare.
 Time is of the essence - Divergent Family Law attorneys can catch you up before your case proceeds.